reactive-python/reactpy/docs/source/developer-guide.rst

 This project uses the `GitHub Flow`_ (more detail :ref:`below <Making a Pull Request>`) for collaboration and consists primarily of Python code and Javascript code.
 A variety of tools are used to aid in its development.
-Below is a short list of the tools which will be most commonly referenced in the sections to follow:
+Below is a brief list of the most commonly used tools:

 .. list-table::
     :header-rows: 1